autoloadnextpost/auto-load-next-post/readme.txt

 4. Theme Customizer: The same settings can be applied via the theme customizer.

 == Changelog ==

+= 1.5.14 - 6th September 2019 =

+* Tweaked: Upgrade notice now version 1.6.0 is available for testing.
+Also can be dimissed properly.
+* Tweaked: All notices to load plugin icon to load from plugin not from WP.org

 = 1.5.13 - 27th May 2019 =